→ Start

 Spring.
 The zest for life was rekindling all around.
 The snowdrops were merrily lifting their little bells amid the patches of snow eaten by the north wind.

-With no warning, the bowels of the Earth began to churn.
-A huge cliff broke away from the top.
+Without any warning, the bowels of the Earth began to churn.
+A huge cliff broke loose from the top.
 It tumbled faster and faster, snapping like thorns the firs in its path.
 Earthquake.
 He headed toward it, making a path through the thicket.
 He retreated into himself so as not to feel the end.
 He felt his branches violently pushed aside.
 He heard a terrifying crack, then the thunder rumbled.
 The forest creatures slowly quieted.

 When he came to, the slender tree that had sheltered him since he was a one-legged boy was lying slumped on the ground.
 Farewell, old dear.
 For as long as anyone knew, and the elders said the same, there had never been such an earthquake on a mountain top.
 Down in the valley, it must have been the roar of the world.